yogidevendra/docs/docs/troubleshooting.md

 ### What happens if java is not installed?

-Following message can be seen when Java is not abilable on the system
+Following message can be seen when Java is not available on the system

     Error: java executable not found.
 Please ensure java or hadoop are installed and available in PATH environment variable